Building a Learner Profile

 Will a learner profile undermine existing exams such as GCSEs, A levels and BTECs?

-Do we actually know how to assess dispositions like creativity and collaboration?
+Do we actually know how to assess skills and dispositions like creativity and collaboration?

 What will employers think?

-Most employers want the kinds of skills and personal qualities a profile will evidence and they are closely involved with us in developing the profile.
+Most employers want the kinds of skills and personal qualities a learner profile will evidence and they are closely involved with us in developing the profile framework.
 It will be important for them to be able to get what they need to know relatively quickly from any profile without reducing the profile’s strength, breadth and depth.
 Many employers already use their own strength-based or competency-based methods to assess candidates strengths, and so any additional information beyond a reductive list of numbers and grades will help them to make more informed recruitment decisions.

 Will universities use it?